 When creditors call several times a week and bills are piling up without getting paid, it may be time to review your financial situation.
 Such circumstances can lead to even graver problems, such as threat of foreclosure or repossession of your car or some other property.
 If you’re unable to rectify a dire situation by simple means, such as shopping less, using cash or getting rid of nonessential items, it may be necessary to consider other options.

 In such times, an experienced debt relief attorney can be a helpful resource.
-At Simon, Fitzgerald, Cooke, Reed and Welch, we have successfully helped many Louisiana clients overcome credit card debt and develop plans for reorganizing finances to set the tone for more stable futures.
+At Simon Fitzgerald LLC, we have successfully helped many Louisiana clients overcome credit card debt and develop plans for reorganizing finances to set the tone for more stable futures.
 If you have questions about bankruptcy laws or wish to discuss a particular financial problem, you may request a meeting with one of our attorneys.